fbpx

 Beyond that, here are a few small things you can do before showing up that make a big difference:

-Commit to being on time.
+7. Commit to Being on Time

 One partner being late can send a message that this work is low priority, even though that is rarely what was intended.
 Being late often starts the work on a very inflammatory note, limiting what we can do in the session.